tonytw1/squirrel-detector/README.md

 This small GPU returns slightly quicker and probably uses less energy than the CPU.

-But the time difference is small compared to the total latency of our TensorFlow serving call which is taking ~ 1400 ms.
+The time difference is small compared to the total latency of our TensorFlow serving call which is taking ~ 1400 ms.

 Most of the latency is probably marshalling the enormous JSON response (~ 6Mb).
 Any tuning should probably happen there first.